extra_toc

 • Advances in high performance computing enabling highly performing devices and the availability of hyperscale performance through cloud services

 These new techniques and capabilities, together with the availability of data and compute resources, mean that AI systems will only become more prevalent.
 However, this results in a series of challenges both old and new.
-See below for a list of potential future topics for the ISG SAI.
+See below for a list of potential future topics for the TC SAI.

 • Data security, integrity and privacy